eomii/rules_ll/docs/contributing/contributing.md

 mkdocs serve
 ```

-If you change docstrings in the `ll/` directory, regenerate the API reference
+If you change documentation in the `ll/` directory, regenerate the API reference
 docs:

 ```bash